baka-rust/lain/README.md

 	(...) -> ... // create a lambda statement
 	-> ... // create a lambda with no args
 	[...] // apply a get on a structure
-	: // create a table with the following keys
+	{ .. : .. } // create a table with the key value pair around the colon
 ```